Massimo1167/maxzap/docs/index.md

 Follow the browser flow and place the generated `token.json` next to your `config.json` file (or reference it with the `token_file` option).

+The Gmail trigger also accepts a `max_results` option to control how many messages are fetched on each poll.

 Other actions like Google Drive uploads or Sheets updates expect a bearer token in the `GDRIVE_TOKEN` environment variable.
 Slack notifications simply need a webhook URL.

 ## Running the engine